arjunguha/compsci220-scala/website/hw/recursion/index.md

 import cmpsci220.hw.recursion._
 {% endhighlight %}

-The second line imports the types that you will use in this assignment.
-You've already seen the types `List[A]` and `Option[A]` in class.
-But, the type `Queue[A]`, which is used in the last set of exercises, is new.
+The latter line imports the types and some useful functions that you will use in this assignment.

 ## Part 1.
 Lists